etamity/dashpad/README.md

     progress: 0
 ```

-Then you can get the value simple pass they `username` key to getVars, it will return variables `username` value.
+Then we can get the value simple pass they `username` key to getVars, it will return variables `username` value.

 ```js
 Dashpad.getVars('username');  // return 'joey'